litmuschaos/v1-litmus-docs/docs/pod-memory-hog-exec.md

   `watch kubectl get pods -n <application-namespace>`

-- Verify the resource consumption

-   `kubectl top pod <target-pod-name> -n <application-namespace>`

 ### Abort/Restart the Chaos Experiment

-- To stop the pod-cpu-hog experiment immediately, either delete the ChaosEngine resource or execute the following command:
+- To stop the pod-memory-hog-exec experiment immediately, either delete the ChaosEngine resource or execute the following command:

   `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"stop"}}'`

 - To restart the experiment, either re-apply the ChaosEngine YAML or execute the following command:

   `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"active"}}'`

 ### Check Chaos Experiment Result

-- Check whether the application stack is resilient to CPU spikes on the app replica, once the experiment (job) is completed.
+- Check whether the application stack is resilient to Memory spikes on the app replica, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-pod-cpu-hog -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-pod-memory-hog-exec -n <application-namespace>`

-## Pod CPU Hog Experiment Demo
+## Pod Memory Hog Exec Experiment Demo

-- A sample recording of this experiment execution is provided [here](https://youtu.be/MBGSPmZKb2I).
+- A sample recording will be added soon.